jedesign/ferienspasswil/tests/Feature/story.md

 The guardian views booked courses attached to the participants.

 The guardian is able to cancel booked courses.

+The guardian gets an email, after he canceled a booked course.
+Also does the admin.

 ### overviews
 The guardian ...